How to use filters in the planner

 Filter by Status

 Posts can be filtered based on their publishing status.
-A color for easy identification represents each status.
+Each status is represented with a color for quick identification.

 Status Description Color Tag

-In Progress Posts that are currently being worked on but haven't been published yet.
+In Progress Posts currently being worked on but not yet published.
 Purple

-Published Successfully published posts that are live on your social channels.
+Published Successfully published posts live on social channels.
 Green

-Partially Failed Posts that were published on some platforms but failed on others.
-Red with a horizontal line
+Partially Failed Posts published on some platforms but failed on others.
+Red with horizontal line

-Failed Posts that failed to publish due to errors (e.g., API issues or platform restrictions).
+Failed Posts that failed due to errors or restrictions.
 Red

-Rejected Posts disapproved by the designated approvers, clients, and assigned individuals.
+Rejected Posts disapproved by approvers or clients.
 Soft Red

-In Review Posts await approval from the designated approvers, clients, and assigned individuals before publishing.
+In Review Posts awaiting approval before publishing.
 Blue

 2